rns1602/CTCI_Python_Solution/README.md

-Cracking the Coding Interview (Gayle Laakmann McDowell) - Python Solutions
+# Cracking the Coding Interview (Gayle Laakmann McDowell) - Python Solutions

-I will be updating this repo with the Pythton implementations of hte interview questions in the book.
+I will be updating this repo with the Pythton implementations of the interview questions in the book.
 Work in progress.

-PART 1 - Data Structures
+## PART 1 - Data Structures

-|---Chpt 1 - Arrays and Strings\n
+        1. Arrays and Strings
-|---Chpt 2 - Linked Lists
+        2. Linked Lists